kevinywlui/langclass/README.md

 ### Feature Importance

 A fun thing I did was feature importance extraction despite feature hashing.
-See my blog for details.
-Here are the top features for the 2-best models
+See the live-version for an explanation for how I did this.

+The top features for character-level 2-grams are:

 `[';\n', ')\n', ' (', ', ', ' =', '= ', 't(', 't ', 'in', '# ']`

+The top features for 1-grams where we split on non-alphanumericals are:

 `[';', '=', '.', ':', 'print', ',', '"', '#', ')', '-']`